25 Amazing Facts About Science for School Assembly.

 Body's Natural Defenses

-Exploring the Universe for School Assembly About Science.
+Exploring the Universe for a School Assembly About Science.

 Mind-Boggling Distances.